-This version of the MP6500 Stepper Motor Driver Carrier uses an on-board trimmer potentiometer to set the current limit (we also carry a version of this carrier that offers digital current control, which allows a microcontroller to make dynamic current limit adjustments).
+This version of the MP6500 Stepper Motor Driver Carrier offers digital current control through its I1 and I2 inputs, which allows a microcontroller to make dynamic current limit adjustments.
+See the Current limiting section below for more details on controlling the current limit.